 This block introduces you to robotics and the design of intelligent machines.
 Robots are no longer the stuff of fiction; they are found in factories, on the battlefield and in our homes.
 You’ll learn how robots work and how to program and control robots using simulator software.
 You’ll also examine the relationships between humans and robots, the impact robots will have on our lives, and the ethical issues surrounding the use of robots.

 As you progress through the module, you’ll work through the various practical activities which relate to each block.
 This will help demonstrate your skills and understanding in the areas you have studied.
 This will also be a significant component of the end-of-module assessment.
-Working on these practical activities will help you to think about your future career interests and will inform decisions you need to make on your future areas of study.
+Working on these practical activities will help you to think about your interests and will inform decisions you need to make on your future areas of study.

 You will learn

 This module will enable you to:

-- increase your knowledge of robotics, computer networks and operating systems
+- increase your knowledge of computer networks, operating systems and robotics

 - develop a variety of skills appropriate to a career in the computing and IT industry

 - demonstrate your understanding of technical subjects and your technical skills through the development of a portfolio.

 This is an OU level 1 module providing you with the core subject knowledge and study skills needed for both higher education and distance learning and to help you progress to modules at OU level 2.